MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/compatibility-level-for-tabular-models-in-analysis-services.md

  This property specifies the highest compatibility level of a database that will run on the server.
 The supported compatibility level is read-only cannot be changed.

 > [!NOTE]
->  There is a known issue where SQL Server 2017 and later Analysis Services, Azure Analysis Services, and Power BI Premium workspaces show a supported compatibility level of 1200.
+>  There is a known issue where SQL Server 2017 and later Analysis Services servers, Azure Analysis Services servers, and Power BI Premium workspaces show a supported compatibility level of 1200.
 This is not the case.
 Refer to [Supported compatibility levels](#supported-compatibility-levels-by-version) above to determine the level supported by your instance.

 ## See also
  [Compatibility Level of a multidimensional database](../../analysis-services/multidimensional-models/compatibility-level-of-a-multidimensional-database-analysis-services.md)